Brendan Rodgers Preview, Player Props: Rockies vs. Orioles

 Brendan Rodgers At The Plate

-- Rodgers has reached base via a hit in 10 games this year (of 18 played), and had multiple hits in five of those games.
+- Rodgers has picked up a hit in 10 of 19 games this year, with multiple hits five times.

-- Rodgers has driven home a run in five games this year (27.8%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on one occasion..
+- Rodgers has driven home a run in five games this season (26.3%), including more than one RBI in 15.8% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.